dushoff/Circumcision_and_behaviour/recency_notes.md

 ==

 * We will add Ethiopia 2011, Tanzania (2015-6) and Zimbabwe (2015) to the data.
 Baswana, Swaziland and South Africa have no post-2007 surveys available.
+   * not to use Ethiopia?
+Because only Gambela is under the scale-up promotion, not the rest of the country.
     * J will upload the data by the end of 2016.

 * The variables in the models are basically the same from the status models: